sumitsarkar1/eva7/README.md

 Data Generation Strategy:
 1. Initially an array of 60000 integers (call it R_train) is randomly generated and fixed as the training data set
 2. A custom data loader is used which combines the MNIST data and the R_train to generate the data and the label
-3. Here data is in two parts a.) the MNIST image and b.) the integer from R_train
+3. Here data is in two parts a.) a MNIST image and b.) an integer from R_train
-4. Here label is in two parts a.) the MNIST label b.) the 'SUM' label for each integer in R_train .
+4. Here label is in two parts a.) a MNIST label b.) a 'SUM' label for each integer in R_train .
 The SUM label is the summation of MNIST label and the integer itself
 5. Similar strategy is followed for making the test data set (call it R_test) with 10000 randomly generated integers

 Data Representation :